Capital punishment in Delaware: Method

 On June 13, 1986, the state adopted lethal injection as the default method of execution in Delaware.
 Hanging was an alternative for those whose offense occurred prior to that date, but in July 2003, no remaining death row inmates were eligible to choose this alternative, and Delaware dismantled its gallows.

 The last judicial execution by hanging in the United States was carried out in Delaware, on January 25, 1996, against convicted murderer Billy Bailey.

 Death row

 Delaware's death row for males was located at the James T. Vaughn Correctional Center near Smyrna.
-Female death row prisoners were housed at the Delores J. Baylor Women's Correctional Institution in New Castle.
+Female death row prisoners were housed at the Delores J. Baylor Women's Correctional Institution near New Castle.

 There were 13 inmates on death row when the state Supreme Court invalidated the capital scheme in 2016.
 All of their sentences were modified, and the last two inmates were re-sentenced to life in prison in March 2018.

-Reinstatement attempts
+Public opinion

+As of 2015, 64 percent of Delawareans oppose the death penalty with an alternative of life in prison, compared with 30 percent who support.

+With regards to demographics, opposition stands at 69 percent with women, 57 percent with men, 72 percent with Democrats, 58 percent with independents, and 70 percent with African Americans.

+Legislation after Supreme Court ruling

-In 2017, a bill was proposed by Rep. Steve Smyk to reinstate the state death penalty.
-The proposal gained some support after the murders of police officer Stephen Ballard and of corrections officer Steven Floyd Sr., in a February 2017 riot at the James T. Vaughn Correctional Center in Smyrna, Delaware.
+In 2017, a bill was proposed by Rep. Steve Smyk to reinstate the state death penalty by limiting the number of aggravating factors warranting the death penalty, and limiting a judge's authority on the decision.
+The proposal gained some support after the murders of police officer Stephen Ballard and of corrections officer Steven Floyd Sr., in a February 2017 riot at the James T. Vaughn Correctional Center in Smyrna, Delaware, though the man who killed Ballard was later killed by law enforcement in a shootout.
 However, the bill failed to get a committee hearing in the Senate.
 In May 2019, Smyk introduced a similar bill.

+Full repeal

+In June 2024, the Delaware House of Representatives passed a bill to abolish the death penalty in Delaware's statute by a vote of 33 to 8, which would effectively make the Supreme Court's ruling irrelevant.
+Later in the month, the Delaware Senate also passed the bill by a vote of 14 to 7.
+On September 26, 2024, Governor John Carney signed the bill, fully repealing the death penalty in Delaware.